Tyrol (state): History

+Ancient and Early Middle Ages

 In ancient times, the region was split between the Roman provinces of Raetia (west of the Inn River) and Noricum.
 From the mid-6th century, it was resettled by Germanic Bavarii tribes.
 In the Early Middle Ages it formed the southern part of the German stem duchy of Bavaria, until the Counts of Tyrol, former Vogt officials of the Trent and Brixen prince-bishops at Tyrol Castle, achieved imperial immediacy after the deposition of the Bavarian duke Henry the Proud in 1138, and their possessions formed a state of the Holy Roman Empire in its own right.

+Medieval and Early Modern Eras

 When the Counts of Tyrol died out in 1253, their estates were inherited by the Meinhardiner Counts of Görz.
-In 1271, the Tyrolean possessions were divided between Count Meinhard II of Görz and his younger brother Albert I, who took the lands of East Tyrol around Lienz and attached it (as "outer county") to his committal possessions around Gorizia ("inner county").
+In 1271, the Tyrolean possessions were divided between Count Meinhard II of Görz and his younger brother Albert I, who took the lands of East Tyrol around Lienz and attached them (as "outer county") to his committal possessions around Gorizia ("inner county").

 The last Tyrolean countess of the Meinhardiner Dynasty, Margaret, bequeathed her assets to the Habsburg duke Rudolph IV of Austria in 1363.
-In 1420, the committal residence was relocated from Merano to Innsbruck.
+In 1420, the committal residence was relocated from Meran (Merano) to Innsbruck.
 The Tyrolean lands were reunited when the Habsburgs inherited the estates of the extinct Counts of Görz in 1500.

+19th Century and WWI

 In the course of the German mediatization in 1803, the prince-bishoprics of Trent and Brixen were secularized and merged into the County of Tyrol (which in the next year became a constituent land of the Austrian Empire), but Tyrol was ceded to the Kingdom of Bavaria in 1805.
 Andreas Hofer led the Tyrolean Rebellion against the French and Bavarian occupiers.
 Later, South Tyrol was ceded to the Kingdom of Italy, a client state of the First French Empire, by Bavaria in 1810.
 After Napoleon's defeat, the whole of Tyrol was returned to Austria in 1814.